Sometimes you have to take the long view.

 In 1964, with the passage of the Civil Rights Act, it became illegal to discriminate against women at work, but only because the politicians who opposed the bill thought adding sex to race, ethnicity, national origin, and religion would certainly tank it.
 That’s how ridiculous the idea of women’s rights was at the time.
 But that was then.
 Today almost no one thinks women shouldn’t have equal rights at work.

 What has happened at Fox News, in Bill Cosby’s hotel rooms, in the Access Hollywood bus, and on election day is proof that sexism is alive and well.
 But it’s not as healthy as it once was.
 Thanks to hard work by activists, politicians, and citizens, things are getting better.
 Progress is usually incremental.
 It requires endurance.
 Change is slow.
 Excruciatingly so.
-And this is what it looks like.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
+And this is what it looks like.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
 You can follow her on Twitter and Instagram.